E. Javier Loya

-Enrique Javier Loya (born February 2, 1969) is a Mexican-American business entrepreneur and former college football player.
+Enrique Javier Loya (born February 2, 1969) is a Mexican-American business entrepreneur, and former college football player.
 He is a minority owner of the NFL's Houston Texans.
-Loya is also the co-founder of independent commodity broker OTC Global Holdings.
+Loya was also the co-founder of independent commodity broker OTC Global Holdings, which was acquired by BGC Group in April 2025, and is the current Chairman of GETCHOICE!, a technology company serving the utilities industry.